 The results from preclinical testing and early clinical trials are not necessarily predictive of results obtained in later clinical trials.
-Accordingly, even if we obtain or have obtained positive results from preclinical or early clinical trials, we might not achieve the same success in future clinical trials.
-For example, although positive results have been observed in earlier clinical trials of each of VEN 309, VEN 307 and VEN 308, there is no assurance that any of our future clinical trials will be successful.
-Clinical trials might not provide statistically significant data supporting a product candidate's safety and effectiveness to meet the requisite regulatory approvals.
+Accordingly, even if we obtain or have obtained positive results from preclinical studies or early clinical trials, we might not achieve the same success in future clinical trials.
+For example, positive results were observed in earlier clinical trials of each of our two prior product candidates, but the subsequent clinical trials were not successful.
+Further, clinical trials might not provide statistically significant data supporting a product candidate's safety and effectiveness to meet the requisite regulatory approvals.

-We intend to rely on one or more contract research organizations, or CROs, to conduct our clinical trials for VEN 309 and VEN 307.
-We will be highly dependent on these CROs to conduct our trials in accordance with the requirements of the FDA and good scientific practice.
+We have used and intend to continue to rely on one or more contract research organizations, or CROs, to conduct our preclinical studies and clinical trials.
+We are highly dependent on these CROs to conduct our trials in accordance with the requirements of the FDA and good scientific practice.
 In the event the CROs fail to perform their duties in such a fashion, we may not obtain regulatory approval for any of our product candidates.

-The failure of clinical trials to demonstrate safety and effectiveness for the desired indications could harm the development of that product candidate and other product candidates.
+The failure of preclinical studies and clinical trials to demonstrate safety and effectiveness for the desired indications could harm the development of that product candidate and other product candidates.
 This failure could cause us to abandon a product candidate and could delay development of other product candidates.
-Any delay in, or termination of, our clinical trials would delay the filing of our NDAs with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenues.
+Any delay in, or termination of, our preclinical studies or clinical trials would delay the filing of our New Drug Applications, or NDAs, with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenues.
 Any change in, or termination of, our clinical trials could materially harm our business, financial condition, and results of operation.

-Existing and unforeseen safety issues could hinder the development of our product candidates and their adoption, if approved.
+Unforeseen safety issues could hinder the development of our product candidates and their adoption, if approved.